rjmccabe3701/linux_tracing_sandbox/docs/bpf_docs.md

 Bpf programs/maps are global to the system (doing a ``bpf prog/map show`` shows any prog/map created in any container or on the raw host)
 The ``/sys/fs/bpf`` mount isn't shared however, so pinning a map to ``/sys/fs/bpf`` in a container does not pin it to the host.

+This is a [good talk](https://www.youtube.com/watch?v=OxLmd7szevI&t=2721s) on using uprobes to trace golang programs.
+[Here](https://petermalmgren.com/docker-mac-bpf-perf/) are instructions for running on a MAC (with docker-desktop)

 ---

 # Unsolved